wkabatc/pokedex/2020_Rozwiązanie_FRONT-END SOFTWARE ENGINEER - Intern_Poznan/README.md

 2. Unzip folder, and open it in editor.

-3. Enter the command in the terminal:
+3. Enter the command in the terminal (Be sure that You are in the folder with start.js and package.json file.
+You can extract files without doubling the folders at the beginning of the path):

 ```
 npm start